Tbwheeler94/Tbwheeler94/README.md

 ### Hi there 👋 welcome to my Github!

 - 🔭 I’m currently developing an interactive dashboard to calculate the levelized cost of energy (LCOE) and lifetime value of wind and solar projects in California.
+- 🧐 Interests: The energy transition, zero-carbon energy deployment and financing, demand-side solutions to meeting climate goals
 - 🌱 I’m currently learning Django and improving my Javascript.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love to surf 🌊🏄‍♂️ and I lived in the Philippines for a year 🇵🇭
+- ⚡ Fun fact: I love to surf 🌊🏄‍♂️ and I lived in the rural Philippines for a year 🇵🇭❤️

 ### A little bit about me